ivop/zzjson/README.md

 Preserved from [sourceforge](https://zzjson.sourceforge.net/) at 2024-10-31
 Updated to build with modern tools.
 [API documentation](doc/api-1.1.md) converted to markdown.
 This is an old project, but might still be useful.
 The parser is very small.
+After all these years, it seems SysLinux still [uses it](https://github.com/geneC/syslinux/tree/master/com32/gpllib/zzjson).

 ==================================================================================